Latest DRaaS Trends for 2023

 DRaaS eliminates the need for maintaining an offsite disaster recovery environment.
 Another advantage is taking the burden of planning for a disaster off of the internal IT group and placing it into the hands of disaster recovery experts.

 Recovery Point is the only DRaaS provider you’ll ever need.
 We have decades of experience supporting complex, heterogeneous environments as well including IBM Z Mainframe, IBM i, AIX, HP-UX, x86 Zerto, Veeam, and Carbonite.

-Recovery Point’s next-level DRaaS solution, Business Process Resilience (BPR), is a game changer for many organizations.
-BPR gets your operations up and running after a disruption in hours, not days.
+Recovery Point’s next-level DRaaS solution, Managed Resiliency, is a game changer for many organizations.
+Managed Resiliency gets your operations up and running after a disruption in hours, not days.
 We manage your entire resilience program from one platform.
 Recovery Point takes the lead through recovery stages while proactively reporting on the environment.
-With BPR, automated testing occurs at least four times a year, which catches many issues before they become problems.
+With Managed Resiliency, automated testing occurs at least four times a year, which catches many issues before they become problems.

 - RPO and RTO Monitoring and Reporting